How Minimum Wage Effects All Lives

 Find Out Now!
 Avoid Student Loan Disasters, Understand Student Loans

 THE MOST EGREGIOUS DISADVANTAGES OF LOW WAGE JOBS

-Low-income communities have a lower tax base for their school system, mostly because the school systems funding is based on local tax dollars.
+Low-income communities have a lower tax base for their school system, mostly because the school system’s funding is based on local tax dollars.

-Another disadvantage, which seems to go unnoticed by professionals, is an ongoing depression in poor communities as a result of trying to live within the confines of a miserably low wage job while working long hard hours.
+Another disadvantage, which seems to go unnoticed by professionals, is an ongoing depression in poor communities.
+It is the result of trying to live within the confines of a miserably low wage job while working long hard hours.